 Learn how to make 5 essential oil room sprays for springtime.
 With a couple of simple ingredients, you will have a fresh, clean-smelling house without any toxins.

-I love making room sprays for the seasons, and I especially love when these said room sprays are loaded with health benefits.
+I love making room sprays for the seasons, and I especially love when these said room sprays are loaded with beautiful aromas.
 Now that is a win, win!

 I have shared a few room sprays on the blog already, and today I am excited to share a few springtime scents you may enjoy.